-In the College of Letters and Science you may select from the following minors: applied mathematics, aquaculture/fish culture, biology, chemistry, earth science, English, English for elementary education, teaching English as a second language, environmental studies, French, geographic information systems and spatial analysis, geography, geology, German, gerontology, history, international studies, mathematics, museum studies, Native American studies, natural science, peace studies, philosophy, physics, political science, psychology, public administration and policy analysis, religious studies, social science, social science in health, social work, sociology, Spanish, web and digital media development, women’s and gender studies, and writing.
+In the College of Letters and Science you may select from the following minors: anthropology, applied mathematics, aquaculture/fish culture, biology, chemistry, earth science, English, English for elementary education, teaching English as a second language, environmental studies, French, geographic information systems and spatial analysis, geography, geology, German, gerontology, history, international studies, mathematics, museum techniques, Native American studies, natural science, peace studies, philosophy, physics, political science, psychology, public administration and policy analysis, religious studies, social science, social science in health, sociology, Spanish, web and digital media development, women’s and gender studies, and writing.

 If you declare a major, it may be within or outside the College of Letters and Science.
 The only program in Letters and Science that requires you to declare a minor is computer information systems.
 The staff in the departmental office of the minor of your choice will help you complete this process.
 Ordinarily, a department will accept you for minor study.
 However, they may refuse to accept or have you continue in the minor if your academic record does not satisfy their regulations.

 Dean’s Distinguished Achievement Award certificates for semester honors are given to all majors in the College of Letters and Science who complete at least 12 credits in any semester with a grade point average of 3.76 or above.